Anw-Gh/Remi-virtual-assistant/README.md

 ---

 ### 2. `wakeword.py`
 This script contains code for wake word detection using Picovoice, allowing Remi to activate through a specific voice command.
+Note: We will update this soon to use our custom wake word model, previously implemented from scratch.
+Picovoice is currently being used for its high accuracy.

 ---